 Will there be a second season of the anime?

 The I’ve Been Killing Slimes for 300 Years light novel series from which the anime is being adapted was written by Kisetsu Morita and illustrated by Benio.
 Published by SB Creative, the light novel is also available to readers worldwide in English, thanks to Yen Press.
-The light novel series, which has been on air since January 14, 2017, has reached 19 volumes as of now and the next volume will be published on August 11, 2022.
-On the other hand, the anime only used the first two of these volumes, and there’s plenty of source material available for a second season.
-If all goes well with the second season, the source material is already available for more seasons.
+The light novel series, which has been on air since January 14, 2017, has reached 20 volumes as of now and the next volume will be published on August 11, 2022.
+On the other hand, the anime only used the first two of these volumes during adaptation, and there’s plenty of source material available for a second season.
+If all goes well with the second season that is confirmed, we can see more seasons.

 Although there has been a decrease in disc sales with the increase in online series watching habits in recent years, disc sales are still important data to compare with other anime released in the same period, as it is financial data.
 Generally, an anime is expected to sell over 4,000 discs to confirm a new season.
-However, “I’ve Been Killing Slimes for 300 Years and Maxed Out My Level” sold around 1000 discs, which is below the targets.
+However, “I’ve Been Killing Slimes for 300 Years and Maxed Out My Level” sold around 1000 discs, which is below the target.

 Popularity and the other factors

 Although there has been no success in disc sales, the popularity of the I’ve Been Killing Slimes for 300 Years may keep the possibility of a new season alive.
-56.7k people on Twitter follow the anime.
-Although it is not a bad number of followers, more is needed for a new season.
-According to Myanimelist data, it is in a position that is not bad for a new anime in the anime popularity ranking.
+61.1k people on Twitter follow the anime.
+According to Myanimelist data, it is in a position that is not bad for a new anime in the anime popularity ranking (#659th).
 Finally, we see that it has an average search volume in its popularity in Google searches.